For skin that’s seen a little too much sun, try this simple DIY after-sun spray to soothe, cool and restore skin.

-I’ve had this happen one-too-many-times (this particular scenario actually playing out just last week at our family Christmas celebrations) which is why I went looking for a natural healing remedy for times like these. *Enter this easy after-sun spray recipe*
+I’ve had this happen one-too-many-times which is why I started making this natural healing remedy for times like these.

-I really try an avoid getting burnt at all costs, as I know how damaging it can be to our skin as well as the implications it can bring to our health if continued over the long-term… but I get caught out at least once every summer, so having this soothing sun spray on hand is really helpful.
+I really try an avoid getting burnt, as I’m aware how damaging it can be to skin… But I get caught out at least once every summer, so having this soothing sun spray on hand is really helpful.

-Peppermint: peppermint essential oil delivers a soothing, cooling sensation to skin.
-Just a side note; if you have very sensitive skin, it may be a good idea to start out with a smaller amount of peppermint oil (or do a small tester on skin beforehand to see how you’ll react), just to make sure the spray isn’t too intense for your skin.
+- Peppermint: Peppermint essential oil delivers a soothing, cooling sensation to skin due to the menthol it contains.
+If you have very sensitive skin, start out with a smaller amount of peppermint oil – or do a small tester on skin beforehand to see how you’ll react – just to make sure the spray isn’t too intense for your skin.

-Aloe vera: aloe vera is great for relieving pain and redness in skin by reducing inflammation.
-The gel also stimulates the production of collagen, which aids in the healing process, helping to improve skin firmness, dryness, and elasticity.
-Aloe vera oil also helps to moisturise the skin, helping to avoid the peeling that often comes with sun damage.
+- Aloe vera: Aloe vera is great for relieving pain and redness due to its powerful anti-inflammatory properties, and acts as a wonderful moisturiser, helping to avoid the peeling that often comes with sun burn.
+The gel encourages the production of collagen, which aids in the healing process, helping to improve skin firmness, dryness and elasticity.

-Witch hazel: witch hazel has anti-inflammatory properties (just like aloe), which can help reduce the discomfort that comes with sunburn.
-It can be especially soothing if paired with aloe vera (as we do in this spray recipe!), due to its anti-inflammatory agents.
+- Witch hazel: Witch hazel contains anti-inflammatory properties (just like aloe) which help reduce the discomfort that comes with sunburn.
+It can be particularly soothing if paired with aloe vera.

 - 1/2 cup witch hazel